-- (a) Advanced Legal Analysis is an elective course for one (1) semester hour of graded credit. - (b) The course shall have a final examination.

-(c) In publications, the description of the course shall be approximately as follows:
+- (a) Advanced Legal Analysis is an elective course for one (1) semester hour of graded credit. - (b) The course shall have a final examination. - (c) In publications, the description of the course shall be approximately as follows:

 The Advanced Legal Analysis course is an eight-week elective skills development course designed to introduce students to the analytical skills and testing techniques essential for effective bar examination performance.
 The course covers select substantive legal topics that are routinely tested on the Multistate Bar Examination (MBE), Multistate Essay Examination (MEE) and the Multistate Performance Test (MPT).
-Note: This course is highly recommended for all students, but students who scored below the specified cut score on the 1L diagnostic examination are strongly advised to take this elective course.